 This downplaying can be seen in the response from the Department of Health and Social Care to the petition on privatisation, which suggests that nothing of significance has changed in the NHS, “the private sector has always played a vital supporting role in the NHS, for example in building hospitals, in providing facilities management services, in supplying medicines and equipment.
 Primary care contractors – GPs, dentists, pharmacists – have always been independent contractors and are not NHS employees.”

 Are the parties capable of discussing this subject openly and honestly?
 The Conservatives have a fear of being seen as the party who privatised the NHS, so describe what they are doing in any terms but that.
 The Labour Party has the millstone (or perhaps that should be the Milburn) of New Labour dragging at its heels like the chains of Marley’s ghost.
 Raising any serious questions about privatisation carries with it the fear that the accusation will come back ‘you did that first’. and, of course, in many cases they did.

 There are serious concerns about what is happening with clinical services.
 There have been previous incidents where patients have suffered serious harm receiving NHS treatment in private hospitals as well as the NHS having to repair the damage when private patients have suffered in private hospitals.
 Today a coroner has taken the extraordinary step of writing directly to Jeremy Hunt with concerns over NHS patients’ treatment in private hospitals following the death of an NHS patient at a BMI Healthcare hospital in January this year.
 This was reported today in the HSJ (behind paywall).
 But the privatisation agenda goes far beyond clinical services.

 It is possible that this debate would be better framed in terms of the role of the NHS within the wider healthcare setting.
-We have prepared a series of blogs that we will publish over the next couple of weeks to help broaden the debate beyond the ‘7.9%’.
+We will be publishing a series of blogs over the coming weeks to help broaden the debate beyond the ‘7.9%’.